Jumpy - Jump into Python (and onto XBMC)

 cmd = c:\path\to\hello.bat

-If cmd begins with the keyword pms it will be
+begins with the keyword pms

 interpreted as an API call using command-line syntax.
 The entry